Herding

 The Pyr Shep’s coat needs to be brushed once a week to prevent it from becoming tangled or matted.
 The outer layer of its double coat does shed moderately and they will leave some dog hair around the house.
 However, regular brushing should stop this from becoming excessive.

-You'll also need to clean out their ears regularly to reduce the risk of ear infections and trim their nails when they get too long.
-Their teeth need to be brushed frequently with dog toothpaste to keep them fresh and shiny.
+You’ll also need to clean out their ears regularly to reduce the risk of ear infections and trim their nails when they get too long.
+Their teeth need to be brushed frequently with a dog toothpaste to keep them fresh and shiny.

 Pyrenean Shepherds are a particularly vocal breed and they will tend to bark at strangers, other dogs, and other animals.
-This is due to the fact that they were bred as herding dogs and used their bark to herd sheep and livestock.
-If you're looking for a quiet pooch the Pyr Shep is not the best choice for you!
+This is due to the fact that they were bred as herding dogs and use their bark to herd sheep and livestock.
+If you’re looking for a quiet pooch the Pyr Shep is not the best choice for you!

 Pyr Sheps are very high-energy dogs that love nothing more than being engaged in vigorous physical activities and they need a lot of mental stimulation.